pekelund-dev/codex-test/docs/local-development.md

 matching environment variables, and run the Spring Boot web app plus the receipt parsing function on your workstation.

+> ℹ️ The JSON key files you use locally are **not** required when the container runs on Cloud Run.
+Google injects the attached service account automatically in managed environments, so keep the downloaded keys on your workstation only.

 ## Prerequisites

 - **Java 21** and **Maven 3.9+** for building the modules.